bobkamau/bobkamau/README.md

 Also checkout my car blogs @  [www.grippinggears.com]

 ## I'm an Entrepreneur, Contract Developer, Farmer, Car and Lifestyle Blogger!
+ 🎓 I'm a business and IT graduate
 - 🎓 I'm currently a software engineering student
-- 👲 I'm currently learning multiple languages
+- 👲 I'm working on multiple coding languages
 - 🤝 I'm looking to collaborate with other software engineers, writers and bloggers
 - 🌞 2022 goals: Contribute more to Open Source projects
 - ⚡️ Fun fact: I am a car enthusiast.
 I love cars to bits!